julx134/One-Day-App-Challenge/README.md

 This project is a one day project consisting of making a very simple mobile application.

-In a span of a day, I will try to learn XAML, C# and the .NET framework in order to familiarize myself with mobile application development.
+In a span of 24-hours, I will try to learn XAML, C# and the .NET framework in order to familiarize myself with mobile application development.

 ![](MainPage.JPG)
 ![](GamePage.JPG)